45krishmehta/VSD_INTERNSHIP_2026/Task-5/README.md

 ## Objective

-The objective of this step was to validate the functionality of the multi-register GPIO IP using both simulation and software-based testing.
+This step validates the multi-register GPIO IP through simulation and software testing by verifying GPIO direction, data write/read operations, and end-to-end software-to-hardware functionality.

-The validation process focused on:

-- Configuring GPIO direction using GPIO_DIR
-- Writing output data using GPIO_DATA
-- Reading values using GPIO_READ
-- Verifying correct register behavior
-- Confirming end-to-end software-to-hardware functionality

-Simulation proof was mandatory and was completed using Icarus Verilog and GTKWave.
+Simulation was performed using **Icarus Verilog** and **GTKWave**.

 ---

 # Updating the Testbench

-To validate the complete multi-register GPIO architecture, the testbench was extended to exercise all implemented registers.
+The testbench was updated to validate all implemented GPIO registers.

-The updated testbench is shown below.

 ![Updated Testbench](step4_1a_updated_tb.png)